 To say that all Christians need to avoid career fields such as law enforcement or the military is dangerous.
 Ironically, it is only because of the sacrifices of our military throughout our country’s history that has kept this country free which allows us all to practice our religion, express our convictions, and choose our own career path.

-I found a couple of quotes from Martin Luther in the book Callings by William Placher that shed some light on the issue of Christians serving in the military:
+I found a quote by Martin Luther in the book Callings by William Placher that sheds some light on the issue of Christians serving in the military:

 Romans 13:4 also provides some supporting fires on this idea, where the Apostle Paul teaches the church to be in submission to authority.
 You may ask, “Even the secular Roman government authorities?
 Even the corrupt ones we have now?”
 Yes.
 And yes.
 Why?
 Paul writes they are “God’s servant, for your good. . .
 He is the servant of God, an avenger who carries out God’s wrath on the wrongdoer.”
 Paul says that authorities are God’s servants.
 Sometimes that means taking appropriately violent means to bring order out of chaos.

 Having served on active duty for 20 years, 6 months, and 17 days, I can honestly say that I am grateful to have had the opportunity.
-I am one of the rare Soldiers who did not serve in combat, so I never had to do those things Luther mentioned above.
-But I would have gladly deployed if I had been assigned to a unit that was ordered to go.
-I would have willingly laid down my life for my fellow Soldiers, and would have done whatever duty called me to do in defending this great country against all enemies, both foreign and domestic.
+I did not serve in combat, so I never had to do those things Luther mentioned above.
+However, I would have gladly deployed if I had been assigned to a unit that was ordered to go.
+I would have willingly laid down my life for my fellow Soldiers.
+I would have done whatever duty called me to do in defending this great country against all enemies, both foreign and domestic.

 Serving in the military was, and is, godly work.
 And God is definitely present in it.

-My prayer is that my short post will encourage those who have also served in the military, their families that supported them, and others who enjoy the freedom we have because of their service.
+My prayer is that my short post will encourage those who have also served in the military, the Families that supported them, and others who enjoy the freedom we have because of their service.